tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - The connection is reliable.
 Messages include an authentication tag which protects them against modification.

-Note: The TLS Record Protocol can operate in an insecure mode but is generally only used in this mode while another protocol is using the TLS Record Protocol as a transport for negotiating security parameters.

 The TLS Record Protocol is used for encapsulation of various higher-level protocols.
 One such encapsulated protocol, the TLS Handshake Protocol, allows the server and client to authenticate each other and to negotiate an encryption